 ACA maintains a lost and found in the front office and items of value are stored at the receptionist's desk.
 It is strongly recommended that all personal items be marked with the student's name.
 Uniform clothing should have the last name on the inside label; calculators should have the name etched on them, and student-owned consumable books should have the student's name prominently displayed either on the front cover or on one of the four sides of the book.
-All unidentified clothing, lunch boxes, etc. not claimed within one week will be donated.
+Unidentified and unclaimed lunchboxes and water bottles will be discarded weekly.
+Unidentified and unclaimed clothing will be donated quarterly.